 Richard W. Slack

-Richard W. Slack specializes in complex business litigation, including representing clients in securities, financial products, fiduciary duty, restructuring, and corporate governance matters.
-During his nearly 40 years at Weil, Gotshal & Manges, he has developed a hard-nosed approach to representing clients in aggressive and protracted “bet the company” litigation in both state and federal courts.
+Richard retired from the partnership in January 2026.
+He was a partner in the Securities Litigation practice and specialized in complex business litigation, including representing clients in securities, financial products, fiduciary duty, restructuring, and corporate governance matters.
+During his nearly 40 years at Weil, Gotshal & Manges, he developed a hard-nosed approach to representing clients in aggressive and protracted “bet the company” litigation in both state and federal courts.

 Richard also has expertise in counseling and litigating matters related to “busted corporate transactions” where one party attempts to terminate an agreement or transaction based on “material adverse change,” lack of “best efforts” or similar clauses in contracts.
 He has counseled or litigated these matters on behalf of such clients as HM Capital Partners, Providence Equity, Boston Properties and General Electric